 Evil Is Deathly Cold: The "Jotun" Infovore and many lesser abominations suck heat out of the environment.
 Spells can have the similar effect.
 In fact, unnatural cold often serves as the most obvious warning that something is horribly wrong.

-Specifically, following the mathematical rules of The Verse, especially powerful Eldritch Abominations will absorb informat from existing systems.
-In macroscopic terms, this tends to cause things to get deathly cold, as a complete absorption of information would maximize entropy and cause everything to slow down and eventually stop.
+Specifically, following the mathematical rules of The Verse, especially powerful Eldritch Abominations will absorb information from existing systems.
+In macroscopic terms, this tends to cause things to get deathly cold, as a complete absorption of information would maximize entropy and cause all matter and energy to eventually reach a universal equilibrium where all matter and energy stops doing anything.
 This is why the Jotun Infovore was hoping to receive a nuclear explosion and therefore get a huge blast of fresh entropy to feed on, after having almost completely drained its entire universe.

 The Fettered: Angleton.
 Looking at the RPG, it's mentioned that whereas other PCs roll Sanity checks when confronted with danger, he rolls Etiquette.
 And when it reaches zero... it isn't good for anyone.

 Fish People: Blue Hades are an extremely advanced species, living on and below the deep sea floor, that have been around for millions of years.
 The various occult spy agencies stay in semiregular contact with them via Half-Human Hybrid go-betweens.
 To their credit, they aren't hostile towards humanity (mainly because they've little use for the regions that mankind populates) which is just as well considering that they could wipe out much of us surface-dwellers via volcanoes and tsunamis.
 Angleton speculates that they have even more advanced weapons that humans cannot comprehend, comparing it to a soldier pointing a bayonet-tipped assault rifle towards a headhunter (who would only see a Blade on a Stick.)